-Where does the Mental Health Services Act (MHSA) fit in with the Funding Ventura County Behavioral Health (VCBH) System of Care?
+Where does the Mental Health Services Act (MHSA) fit in within the Ventura County Behavioral Health (VCBH) system of care?

 VCBH has several funding sources, of which the MHSA is one.
 The MHSA Plan does not represent all public behavioral health services in Ventura County, and it is not meant to function as a guide to all service options.
 Not all services can be funded under the MHSA.
-Reported funding can be from the County's local allocation amount or from state MHSA funding pot often in the form of grants.
-Funding can also be braided or leveraged with other monies such as Realignment or Medi-Cal dollars; those anticipated amounts are reported separately in the program expenditures plan section of this report and actuals are posted publicly in the Annual Revenue and Expenditures Report (ARER) found at www.vcbh.org1.
+Reported funding can be from the County's local allocation amount or from state MHSA funding pot which is often in the form of grants.
+Funding can also be braided or leveraged with other monies such as Realignment or Medi-Cal dollars; those anticipated amounts are reported separately in the program expenditures plan section of this report and actual spend amounts are posted publicly in the Annual Revenue and Expenditures Report (ARER) found at www.vcbh.org1.